About The Fund

 Karen Henry – OPAF Vice President

 Karen is an independent content and communications consultant based in the Denver metro area and brings more than 15 years of professional experience in communications, marketing, public relations, and event planning to OPAF.
-She works closely with Ottobock North America on a variety of communications and marketing projects and is also a freelance writer for the Amputee Coalition.
+She works closely with Ottobock North America on a variety of content marketing projects and is also a contract writer and editorial consultant for the Amputee Coalition.
 Before striking out on her own, she served as editor in chief for The O&P EDGE and Amplitude Media Group.
 She helped to launch EDGE Custom Publications, a division of Western Media, and Amplitude Media Group's Limb Loss Resource Guide.
 Throughout her career serving the O&P professional and consumer audiences, she has helped to promote OPAF's mission and goals.

 Angela Courtade, CPO, LPO

 Angela Courtade, CPO, LPO is an instructor at the J.E.
 Hanger College of Orthotics and Prosthetics at St. Petersburg College in Florida.
-She has also worked as a clinician for a small practice and with a large organization.
-In both settings she had had the pleasure of sharing the field of Orthotics and Prosthetics with many different health care professionals.
+She is also currently working on her master’s degree in science in Instructional Design at St. Leo University in Florida as well.
+She has also worked as a clinician for a small practice and with a large organization. ln both settings she had had the pleasure of sharing the field of Orthotics and Prosthetics with many different health care professionals.
 As a national member of a Lower Extremity Specialist team, she traveled to different parts of the country to evaluate patients to ensure that they had the best prosthesis to meet their needs and activity levels.
 Through meetings and information sessions she has established interdisciplinary teams that worked together to assist our patients to achieve the best possible outcome for their rehabilitative process.
 These team members included doctors, physical therapists, insurance companies, nursing staff, administrators and occupational therapists.
-"I have worn a prosthesis for 39 years and have experienced the advancements of this industry that have allowed me to join activities that previously I was unable to participate in both safely and with comfort of my prosthesis.
-It is a pleasure to educate and demonstrate the abilities of patients with physical challenges to raise awareness of the benefits of physical activities and the rewards of personal achievement.
+“I have worn a prosthesis for 39 years and have experienced the advancements of this industry that have allowed me to join activities that previously I was unable to participate in both safely and with comfort of my prosthesis. lt is a pleasure to educate and demonstrate the abilities of patients with physical challenges to raise awareness of the benefits of physical activities and the rewards of personal achievement.
 I have participated in the First Swim and First Climb and met the participants and their families.
 The experience and exposure to these activities offered had such a tremendous personal physical and mental benefit to the lives of the all that participated and observed at the event.
-The smiles on all of the faces were enough to know that this is the organization that I would like to promote."
+The smiles on all of the faces were enough to know that this is the organization that I would like to promote.”
 Angela and her family, including three sons, reside in Florida.

 Bruce Jaster is Executive Director of the Turtle Creek Chorale, an Emmy-award winning men's chorus in Dallas, Texas.
 Bruce has been linked to the orthotic and prosthetic community since 1986 when he lost his left leg below the knee to trauma.
 He is a founding member of the Dallas Amputee Network, one of the nation's oldest and most active amputee support groups, and he also has served on the Amputee Coalition's Board of Directors.
 Bruce has been honored by the Center for Computer Assistance to the Disabled for management of technology events on their behalf and is also a Certified Peer Visitor for the Amputee Coalition.
 He has been instrumental in developing trade events for Walk FAR for NAAR (now Autism Speaks) and the March for Respect sponsored by the Developmental Disabilities Network of North Texas.
 Bruce is a strong advocate for using technology and social media to build communications and support networks for amputees and others with differing abilities.
 He says, "OPAF's growth and evolution have established it as a significant force within our community.
 But there is so much more that can and should be done to improve the quality of life for those with physical disabilities."